Sleep Studies Paid Me $12K to Chill in My PJs for 11 Days

 Plus, when you’re not giving blood or following instructions, you can do pretty much whatever you want outside of activities that would raise your heart rate.

 If you want to relax, simply hang out in your comfiest clothes and listen to music, write letters, draw or paint.
-I never make time to create comics, but I completed three during one study, not to mention finishing several books that had been collecting dust on my shelves.
+I finished several books that had been collecting dust on my shelves.

 Or, put your time to work.
 A technician told me another participant worked on his architecture senior thesis during his time in the study!